paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

 Pub.
 L. 102–486, title I, § 126, Oct.
 24, 1992, 106 Stat.
 2834, provided that: “(a) In General.—(1) The Secretary shall, after consulting with the National Electric Manufacturers Association, the American Lighting Association, and other interested organizations, provide financial and technical assistance to support a voluntary national testing and information program for those types of luminaires that are widely used and for which there is a potential for significant energy savings as a result of such program. “(2) Such program shall—“(A) consistent with the objectives of paragraph (1), determine the luminaires to be covered under such program; “(B) include specifications for testing procedures that will enable purchasers of such luminaires to make more informed decisions about the energy efficiency and costs of alternative products; and “(C) include information, which may be disseminated through catalogs, trade publications, labels, or other mechanisms, that will allow consumers to assess the energy consumption and potential cost savings of alternative products. “(3) Such program shall be developed by an appropriate organization (composed of interested parties) according to commonly accepted procedures for the development of national testing procedures and labeling programs. “(b) Monitoring.—The Secretary shall monitor and evaluate the efforts to develop the program described in subsection (a) and, not later than three years after the date of the enactment of this Act [Oct.
 24, 1992], shall make a determination as to whether the program developed is consistent with the objectives of subsection (a). “(c) Alternative System.—(1) If the Secretary makes a determination under subsection (b) that a voluntary national testing and information program for luminaires consistent with the objectives of subsection (a) has not been developed, the Secretary shall, after consultation with the National Institute of Standards and Technology, develop, not later than two years after such determination, test procedures under section 323 of the Energy Policy and Conservation Act ([42 U.S.C.
 6293](./chapter-077-energy-conservation.md#section-6293)) for such luminaires. “(2) Not later than one year after the Secretary develops test procedures under paragraph (1), the Federal Trade Commission (hereafter in this section referred to as the ‘Commission’) shall prescribe labeling rules under section 324 of such Act ([42 U.S.C.
 6294](./chapter-077-energy-conservation.md#section-6294)) for those luminaires for which the Secretary has prescribed test procedures under paragraph (1) except that, with respect to any type of luminaire (or class thereof), the Secretary may determine that such labeling is not technologically feasible or economically justified or is not likely to assist consumers in making purchasing decisions. “(3) For purposes of sections 323, 324, and 327 of such Act [[42 U.S.C.
 6293](./chapter-077-energy-conservation.md#section-6293), 6294, 6297], each product for which the Secretary has established test procedures or labeling rules pursuant to this subsection shall be considered a new covered product under section 322 of such Act ([42 U.S.C.
 6292](./chapter-077-energy-conservation.md#section-6292)) to the extent necessary to carry out this subsection. “(4) For purposes of section 327(a) of such Act, the term ‘this part’ includes this subsection to the extent necessary to carry out this subsection.”

 #### Report on Potential of Cooperative Advanced Appliance Development
 Pub.
 L. 102–486, title I, § 127, Oct.
 24, 1992, 106 Stat.
-2835, provided that: “(a) In General.—Not later than 18 months after the date of the enactment of this Act [Oct.
-24, 1992], the Secretary shall, in consultation with the Administrator of the Environmental Protection Agency, utilities, and appliance manufacturers, prepare and submit to the Congress, a report on the potential for the development and commercialization of appliances which are substantially more efficient than required by Federal or State law. “(b) Identification of High-Efficiency Appliances.—The report submitted under subsection (a) shall identify candidate high-efficiency appliances which meet the following criteria:“(1) The potential exists for substantial improvement in the appliance’s energy efficiency, beyond the minimum established in Federal and State law. “(2) There is the potential for significant energy savings at the national or regional level. “(3) Such appliances are likely to be cost-effective for consumers. “(4) Electric, water, or gas utilities are prepared to support and promote the commercialization of such appliances. “(5) Manufacturers are unlikely to undertake development and commercialization of such appliances on their own, or development and production would be substantially accelerated by support to manufacturers. “(c) Recommendations and Proposals.—The report submitted under subsection (a) shall also—“(1) describe the general actions the Secretary or the Administrator of the Environmental Protection Agency could take to coordinate and assist utilities and appliance manufacturers in developing and commercializing highly efficient appliances; “(2) describe specific proposals for Department of Energy or Environmental Protection Agency assistance to utilities and appliance manufacturers to promote the development and commercialization of highly efficient appliances; “(3) identify methods by which Federal purchase of highly efficient appliances could assist in the development and commercialization of such appliances; and “(4) identify the funding levels needed to develop and implement a Federal program to assist in the development and commercialization of highly efficient appliances.”
+2835, provided that not later than 18 months after Oct.
+24, 1992, the Secretary would, in consultation with the Administrator of the Environmental Protection Agency, utilities, and appliance manufacturers, submit to Congress, a report, based on certain criteria, on the potential for the development and commercialization of appliances substantially more efficient than required by Federal or State law.

 #### Evaluation of Utility Early Replacement Programs for Appliances
 Pub.
 L. 102–486, title I, § 128, Oct.
 24, 1992, 106 Stat.
-2836, provided that: “Within 18 months after the date of the enactment of this Act [Oct.
-24, 1992], the Secretary, in consultation with the Administrator of the Environmental Protection Agency, utilities, and appliance manufacturers, shall evaluate and report to the Congress on the energy savings and environmental benefits of programs which are directed to the early replacement of older, less efficient appliances presently in use by consumers with existing products which are more efficient than required by Federal law.
-For the purposes of this section, the term ‘appliance’ means those consumer products specified in section 322(a) [[42 U.S.C.
-6292(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6292/a&num=0&edition=prelim)].”
+2836, required the Secretary, within 18 months after Oct.
+24, 1992, and in consultation with the Administrator of the Environmental Protection Agency, utilities, and appliance manufacturers, to evaluate and report to Congress on the energy savings and environmental benefits of programs directed to the early replacement of older, less efficient appliances (as defined in subsec. (a) of this section) in use by consumers with products more efficient than required by Federal law.

 <a id="section-6294a"></a>